Routine use cases

 Full context before the next step

 This article gives the context a reader needs before opening a routine guide.
-"What to do when neck-aware practice changes your routine plan" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Routine adjustment: neck aware practice" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "What to do when neck-aware practice changes your routine plan", the point is not to collect more wellness advice.
-In a missed-session streak where the next action should be easier, not harsher, "What to do when neck-aware practice changes your routine plan" is usually a practical decision rather than a promise hunt.
+For "Routine adjustment: neck aware practice", the point is not to collect more wellness advice.
+In a missed-session streak where the next action should be easier, not harsher, "Routine adjustment: neck aware practice" is usually a practical decision rather than a promise hunt.
 The reader is trying to decide whether a comparison is fair enough to trust, so the first move should be observable: notice context such as sleep, hydration, and timing.
-If that choice makes the next session easier to repeat for "What to do when neck-aware practice changes your routine plan", the article has done its.
+If that choice makes the next session easier to repeat for "Routine adjustment: neck aware practice", the article has done its job.
+If "Routine adjustment: neck aware practice" only creates more searching, pause before adding another.

 Section 2